My Pet Humans

 He opens his mouth to say something, but I turn and bolt back to the kitty door, jumping clear through it in one leap, landing in the middle of the kitchen, and sliding across the floor almost straight into the water dish.
 I turn, but he’s not following me.

 “Are you alright?”
-Megan says, and she comes over to check on me.
+Megan asks, and she comes over to check on me.

 “What are you doing, you dumb puppy?” says a voice.
 Jake’s voice.